Trump hits China with more tariffs, says Xi moving too slow on trade | MarketScreener

 The measure will hit U.S. consumers far harder than Chinese manufacturers, who produce 42% of apparel and 69% of footwear purchased in the United States, Lamar said.

-(Reporting by Andrea Shalal and Alexandra Alper; Additional reporting by Stella Qiu and Beijing Monitoring Desk; Steve Holland, David Lawder, Tim Ahmann, Susan Heavey, Makini Brice, Nandita Bose and Jonathan Landay in Washington, Chris Prentice in New York, and Mark Weinraub and Karl Plume in Chicago; Editing by Simon Webb, Sonya Hepinstall and Grant McCool)
+(Reporting by Andrea Shalal and Alexandra Alper; Additional reporting by Stella Qiu and Beijing Monitoring Desk, and Brenda Goh in Shanghai; Steve Holland, David Lawder, Tim Ahmann, Susan Heavey, Makini Brice, Nandita Bose and Jonathan Landay in Washington, Chris Prentice in New York, and Mark Weinraub and Karl Plume in Chicago; Editing by Sonya Hepinstall, Grant McCool & Shri Navaratnam)

 By Andrea Shalal and Alexandra Alper